The treatment of patients as a diagnosis

 The failure to arrest the epidemic that is chronic pain and productivity-centric treatment

-Students and new graduates feeling ill-equipped to make a difference.
+Students, new graduates, and clinicians feeling ill-equipped to make a difference.

 We have been the frustrated student